Hanieh-mn/news-homepage/README.md

 # news-homepage
-News-homepage is a website, built with Html and Css
+News-homepage is a fully responsive website, built with Html and Css